-Mr Paramarta joined The Residence Bintan as General Manager in 2016.
-He has been working in the hospitality industry for 20 years with experiences in both hotel operations and administration position.
+Mr Paramarta joined Cenizaro Hotels & Resorts in 2016 where he started as General Manager at The Residence Bintan.
+After a good 5 years, he felt honored to take the opportunity as General Manager at The Residence Zanzibar.
+He has been working in the hospitality industry for over 22 years with experiences in both hotel operations and administration position.
 Prior to joining The Residence Bintan, he was working as Financial Controller at Alila Jabal al Akhdar, Oman.
 He started his career in Finance where he progressively rose through the ranks to Financial Controller position and had the opportunity to experience this position overseas in Japan, Maldives, China and Oman.
 He holds 2 bachelor degrees of Accountant and Tourism Management from University of Udayana Bali.